Best Action Cameras For Mountain Biking (2023 Top Picks)

 Now let’s get into how to actually choose the best camera you can currently get for biking so you can make the best decision for yourself.

-POV cams come with a ton of features and not all of them are useful in a biking application.
-These are the most important criteria in a helmet cam for filming mountain biking videos.
+POV cams come with a ton of features and not all of them are useful for mountain biking.
+These are the most important criteria in a helmet cam for filming your POV videos:

 Image stabilization

 Only modern image stabilization makes our MTB footage actually enjoyable to watch.
-With a good camera it makes no difference where it’s mounted to – helmet, chest or bike – it’s perfectly stable and without jitters.
-Here’s me using the chest mount:
+With a good camera it makes no difference where it’s mounted to – helmet, chest or bike – it’s perfectly stable and without any shakes at all.

 The helmet cam must be mounted somewhere.
 The ability to mount to a wide variety of objects is the unique selling point of action cams.
 Incidentally, all on this list can make use of the same, established GoPro mount – the two little feet with a hole through them.
 This opens up all the first and third-party mounts.